matthewmueller/vo/Readme.md

 And here's what we test for:

 ```
   sync functions: vo(fn)
     ✓ should work with synchronous functions
     ✓ should catch thrown errors

   async functions: vo(fn)
     ✓ should work with asynchronous functions
     ✓ should handle errors

   generators: vo(*fn)
-  ✓ should work with generators
+    ✓ should work with generators (58ms)
     ✓ should catch thrown errors

   promises: vo(promise)
-  ✓ should work with promises
+    ✓ should work with promises (55ms)
     ✓ should handle errors

+  thunks: vo(fn)(args, ...)(fn)
+    ✓ should support thunks

   series: vo(fn, ...)
-  ✓ should run in series
+    ✓ should run in series (108ms)
     ✓ should handle errors

   arrays: vo([...])
-  ✓ should run an array of functions in parallel
+    ✓ should run an array of functions in parallel (155ms)
     ✓ should handle errors

   objects: vo({...})
-  ✓ should run an object of functions in parallel
+    ✓ should run an object of functions in parallel (154ms)
     ✓ should catch any errors

   composition: vo(vo(...), [vo(...), vo(...)])
-  ✓ should support series composition
+    ✓ should support series composition (105ms)
-  ✓ should support async composition
+    ✓ should support async composition (205ms)
-  ✓ should support async composition with objects
+    ✓ should support async composition with objects (204ms)
+    ✓ should propagate errors

+  vo.catch(fn)
+    ✓ should catch errors and continue
-  ✓ should propogate errors
+    ✓ should catch errors and be done
+    ✓ should support catching in arrays
+    ✓ should support catching in arrays and finishing
+    ✓ should support catching in objects
+    ✓ should support catching in objects and finishing
+    ✓ should support catching with composition
+    ✓ should support cascading error handling
 ```

 ## License